WS2007HttpRelayBinding Constructor (EndToEndSecurityMode, RelayClientAuthenticationType, Boolean)

 true if a reliable session is enabled; otherwise, false.

 A reliable session is a concept inherited from the Windows Communication Foundation (WCF) that provides end-to-end message transfer reliability between SOAP endpoints.
-For more information, see the Reliable Sessions Overview in the WCF documentation.
+For more information, see the in the WCF documentation.

-In general, you would use this constructor in the beginning of an application, before creating a connection to the Windows Azure Service Bus.
+In general, you would use this constructor in the beginning of an application, before creating a connection to Service Bus.
 You cannot change the associated security mode, authentication type, or reliable session once you have created the binding.
 The constructor is used by both service and client applications.
-For more information, see Building a Service for the AppFabric Service Bus and Building an AppFabric Service Bus Client Application Application.
+For more information, see and Application.